Reigning champion Chiefs dump Bills 38-24 in AFC title game

 KANSAS CITY, Mo.
-(AP) — It took the Kansas City Chiefs five frustrating decades to make their second Super Bowl appearance.
+(AP) — It took the Kansas City Chiefs five frustrating decades to make their third Super Bowl appearance.

 Now, the defending champs are headed there for the second straight year.